chef-boneyard/dynect/README.md

 ## Attributes

-The following attributes need to be set for the cookbookt to function. `Note`: These are rather sensitive attributes so it's advised that you store these in a secure location such as an encrypted databag and set them via a wrapper cookbook.
+The following attributes need to be set for the cookbook to function. `Note`: These are rather sensitive attributes so it's advised that you store these in a secure location such as an encrypted databag and set them via a wrapper cookbook.

 - `node['dynect']['customer']` - Customer ID
 - `node['dynect']['username']` - Username